aklinker1/remote-config/README.md

 You can set the `S3_BUCKET` and `S3_FILE_PATH` environment variables to specify which bucket and what file in that bucket you want to use to store the data.

-In dev mode, they are hard coded according to the `docker-compose.yml` file.
+In dev mode, they are hard coded in the `docker-compose.yml` file.